feathersjs-ecosystem/feathers-vuex/docs/auth-plugin.md

   // entityIdField is only in v1.7.0-pre.41 or later
   entityIdField: 'userId', // The property in the payload storing the user id
+  responseEntityField: 'user', // The property in the payload storing the user

   isAuthenticatePending: false,
   isLogoutPending: false,